NithinPasula/Healthy_Diet_and_Nutrition_Recommendation_System/README.md

 * `Backend/` – Contains the FastAPI backend server logic and neural network recommendation engine.
 * `Database/` – Contains the dataset.
 MongoDB configuration and endpoints are managed in Backend/app.py.

+📋 Prerequisites
+Before running the project, ensure you have the following installed on your system:

+Docker Desktop - Download and install from https://www.docker.com/products/docker-desktop/ Docker Compose - Included with Docker Desktop installation Git - For cloning the repository

 ## **⚙️ Installation & User Manual**

 Follow the steps below to install and run the project locally: